Automation in Insurance: How to Gain Tremendous Competitive Advantage

 For issues they can't solve, chatbots can help customers reach an appropriate person.

-The accessibility of chatbots for customer interaction through multiple devices, including mobile phones, makes them perfect tools as a virtual assistant.
+The accessibility of chatbots for customer interaction through multiple devices, including mobile phones, makes them perfect tools as virtual assistants.
 Not only that, through integrations and APIs, chatbots can also create support tickets in the help desk systems for customers.

 Customers find it difficult to understand and remember every aspect of the policy.
 They also have questions about their unique needs, situations, and requirements.
 A bot helps them ask the right questions and then provides them with the answers immediately.